 Moving to a new city can be daunting, even at the best of times.
-2020 has definitely taken us for a ride so far, but now it’s your turn to take the steering wheel!
+2020 definitely took us for a ride, but now it’s your turn to take the steering wheel in 2021!

-My name is Chrissie, I have just graduated from BIMM Bristol where I studied for 3 years on the Professional Musicianship course for vocals.
+My name is Chrissie.
+I have just graduated from BIMM Institute Bristol where I studied for three years on the Professional Musicianship course for Vocals.
 But for today, I am your friendly neighbourhood guide, providing a virtual walk-around tour of some of my favourite places across the city!

 So now you’ve filled your boots on food, drink and clothes, try browsing Rough Trade to find your next favourite band, album, or book.
 Next, have a wander around Cabot Circus, grab a tasty (and cheap!) bite to eat at Eat a Pitta.

-When you’re ready, keep walking down towards Harbourside, climb aboard 1920s themed boat (that is also a fantastic bar/restaurant!)
-Under the Stars for a drink on the water, or you’d rather stay on dry land- head across to No.1!
+When you’re ready, keep walking down towards Harbourside.
+Climb aboard the 1920s themed boat (that is also a fantastic bar/restaurant) Under the Stars for a drink on the water.
+If you’d rather stay on dry land, head across to No.1!

-Once you’re ready to get on the move again, head up Park Street, check out some of the amazing shops up there (music, books, vintage shops- you name it).
+Once you’re ready to get on the move again, head up Park Street to check out some of the amazing shops up there (music, books, vintage shops; you name it).
 Et Voila!
 Part one of your trip is complete.
 And all within one-hour walking time.
 Not bad right?

 If you’re feeling energised, take a small detour to Brandon Hill and climb up Cabot Tower.
 There are a fair few steps to climb, but you will not regret it once you see the incredible, panoramic view of the city!

 And that’s it!
-Second leg of the trip also under 1 hour on foot.
-If you still want more, check out what club nights are operating safely- The Lanes might be a good place to start!
+The second leg of the trip is also under one hour on foot.
+If you still want more, check out what club nights are operating safely.
+The Lanes might be a good place to start!

-I hope you’ve enjoyed my tour of my favourite spots dotted around the city of Bristol, I hope it gives you some confidence that there is still lots going for you to get stuck into as you begin your BIMM journey, putting the first half of 2020 behind you and moving on to exciting new ventures!
+I hope you’ve enjoyed the tour of my favourite spots dotted around the city of Bristol.
+I hope it gives you some confidence that there is still lots going for you to get stuck into as you begin your BIMM journey and move on to exciting new ventures.
+Happy exploring!